 Baitcasting reels ride above your rod, and unlike spinning alternatives, feature a spool that spins in the direction of the line’s travel.
 That cuts down on memory, and in the right hands, can provide superior casting.

-To cast, you hold the spool with your thumb and depress the spool release.
+To cast a baitcaster reel, you hold the spool with your thumb and depress the spool release.
 That frees the spool to spin, allowing you to cast simply by lifting your thumb.
 But for the inexperienced, that’s where the trouble starts!

 Top-end baitcasters feature adjustable magnetic brakes and spool tension settings to help prevent both issues, and they work like a charm once you have a few hours of practice under your belt.

 Baitcasting reels offer drag systems that are powerful and precise, though they’re designed for heavier weights than their spinning brethren.